regtay/Easy-Peasy/EasyPeasy.md

 How many ports are open?

+* nmap -A -p- <ipaddress>

 What is the version of nginx?

+* nginx version was show from nmap scan

 What is running on the highest port?

+* The higest port is 11 away for the total number of networking ports (65535)

 ## Task 2 ##